Person · Other

 @nelsonmandela

-Explore the pivotal moments in Nelson Mandela's life, from his early years to his legacy.
-Discover the timeline of his remarkable journey!
+Explore the pivotal moments in Nelson Mandela's life, from his early years to his legacy as a global leader.
+Discover his journey now!

 Born July 18, 1918